 Active TB — Active TB may develop if latent infection is not fully treated.
 This is called reactivation TB, and it occurs in 5 to 10 percent of people with latent infection.

 Reactivation TB may occur if the individual's immune system becomes weakened and is no longer able to contain the dormant bacteria.
 The bacteria then become active and make the person sick with TB.
 This is called TB disease.

 The greatest risk for developing reactivation TB disease is within the first two years following the initial infection.
 Reactivation can also occur in people with HIV, diabetes mellitus, malnutrition, or those who take medications that weaken the immune system, such as steroids or cancer chemotherapy.
 It can also occur with aging and weakening of the immune system.
 Reactivation may also occur for other, unknown reasons.

 Latent tuberculosis (LTBI) can be diagnosed with a skin test or with a blood test.

 Skin testing — The tuberculosis (TB) skin test is known as the tuberculin skin test (sometimes also called a purified protein derivative test [PPD]) and is one method of detecting LTBI.
 In a person who is newly infected, the skin test usually becomes positive within 4 to 10 weeks after exposure to a person with TB.
-(See "Diagnosis of latent tuberculosis infection in HIV-negative adults".)
+(See "Diagnosis of latent tuberculosis infection (tuberculosis screening) in HIV-negative adults".)